pierreguillot/Camomile/README.md

 > You should always ensure that the send and receive symbols are specifics to the patch instance by using *$0*.

+#### Author:
-Author : Pierre Guillot
+ - Pierre Guillot

+#### Organizations:
+ - CICM
-Organizations : CICM | Université Paris 8 | Labex Arts H2H
+ - Université Paris 8
+ - Labex Arts H2H

+#### Credits:
-Credits : Pure Data by Miller Puckette | Juce by ROLI Ltd.
+ - Pure Data by Miller Puckette
+ - Juce by ROLI Ltd.
+ - VST PlugIn Technology by Steinberg Media Technologies

+> If you want to compile the plugin as a VST, you should put the VST SDK in the *ThirdParty/Vst* folder.
+VST is a trademark of Steinberg Media Technologies GmbH.
+Please register the SDK via the 3rd party developper license on Steinberg site.